atwellpub/resend-welcome-email/readme.txt

 = Do you provide support for this plugin =

-Not really.
-Please open an issue on GitHub though if you have a problem.
-I am keeping track with pull requests so fire away.
+Please open a issue on GitHub if you run into an issue.
+I am accepting pull requests too, so fire away.

 == Changelog ==